Quick wins for early success

 Offer new ideas

-Organisations often recruit graduates because they want people who can offer a fresh perspective and mix things up a bit.
+Organisations often take on an intern or placement students or recruit a new graduate because they want people who can offer a fresh perspective and mix things up a bit.
 Your everyday points of reference are likely to be different to people that have been in work for a while, so you’re well placed to offer a new way of looking at something.

 Use this to offer constructive contrast and gently challenge the status quo.
 That said, don’t push it too far.
 There is a fine line between helpful disruption that spurs collaborative creativity and irritating more experienced colleagues by constantly questioning the way everything is done.

 Ask questions.
-Your questions as a smart graduate will provide that fresh out of the norm insight that they need to improve what they are doing every day.
+Your questions will provide that fresh out of the norm insight that they need to improve what they are doing every day.

 Always remember, they hired you because they know you can add value in so many different ways, at this stage, questioning will be your way of adding value.